SteveALee/fullmeasure-blog/source/_posts/redeemer-for-double-bass.md

 Another niggle is that if I touch the case I get noticeable hum.
 Perhaps the case is not linked to the cable shield?
 Shouldn't be a problem when playing though.

-But all in all, a great solution to my need for a Peizo buffer amp.
+But all in all, a great solution to my need for a Piezo buffer amp.